AKK Branik Maribor: 2008–present

 ŠD Primorac Basketball School, formed in 2001, joined the Branik Sports Association in 2008 and renamed as AKK Branik in 2011.
 The team qualified for the Slovenian Second League in the 2007–08 season.
 Branik was relegated back to the third division after finishing dead last in the 2012–13 season.
 After KK Maribor went bankrupt in 2015 and Branik remained the only basketball team in the city, the Basketball Federation of Slovenia invited them to compete in the Slovenian Second League for the 2015–16 season.

 Arena

-The team's home arena is Ljudski vrt Sports Hall in Maribor with a capacity of 2,100.
+The team's home arena is Lukna Sports Hall in Maribor with a capacity of 2,100.